How to Start an LLC in Washington DC? (In 5 Easy Steps)

 When filing your Articles of Organization, select "Domestic Limited Liability Company (LLC)" as your form type.

-There are no additional requirements, aside from filing the $220 dollar fee and following all proper naming protocols outlined by consumer affairs.
+There are no additional requirements, aside from filing the $220 dollar fee.

 Step 4: Create Your Washington DC LLC Operating Agreement